 DPDK vRouter is a userspace application as mentioned previously.
 It is comprised of multiple pthreads, which are also called lcores (logical cores) in DPDK terminology.
 Each pthread has a specific role to perform.
 The lcores run in a tight loop, also called the poll mode.
 They can exchange packets among themselves using DPDK queues.
 Each lcore has a receive queue which can be used by other lcores to enqueue packets which needs to be processed by that lcore.
 They also poll different vRouter interfaces queues like - physical, VM and tap.

+Figure 3.10 DPDK vRouter software architecture

 DPDK vRouter and lcores

 vRouter is a multi-threaded user-space application.
-It spawns several pthread or lcores which run in a tight ‘while’ loop.
+It spawns several pthread or lcores which run in a tight while loop.
 Each lcore is responsible for a specific task.
 The different types of lcores are:

 Forwarding lcores